alternyxx/tttoneliner/README.md

 The /dataset directory is where the dataset used for the project is generated.
 The /nyxs_tac directory is where the magic number N is generated.
 The /tttoneliner is the one liner for Tic-Tac-Toe.

+# Note
+See issue at [issue](https://github.com/alternyxx/tttoneliner/issues/1); It summarises what's happening pretty well as well as the problem I'm facing.